dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* Updated: Multiple files can be opened in sublime.
 * Added: QtTabBar Improvements.
 Ctrl+PgDn, Ctrl+PgUp.
 * Added: ALt+Ctrl+F Opens the selected file in sublime text.
 * Remapped: CapsLock to Backspace.